Training Dataset Dumper Tutorial#

 Hint: Where do I find the tutorial sample the task is referring to?

-The prerequisites section of this page explains how to download the DxAOD file with 1000 ttbar events which is used in this tutorial.
-It is hosted at https://umami-ci-provider.web.cern.ch/tutorial/DAOD_FTAG1.ttbar_tutorial.root.
+The prerequisites section of this page explains how to download the DxAOD file with 10 ttbar events which is used in this tutorial.
+It is hosted at in the dumper-test-files

 Assuming you run on lxplus